Harrow-Enigma/TeamEngima-ai-lecture-series-summer21/README.md

 Team Enigma is the AI team at Harrow School,
 CSSoc is the Computer Science Society group at Harrow School.

+In the Summer of 2021, a 3 week lecture series was held by these groups.
 This repository contains the code and resources for the Team Enigma X CSSoc AI Lecture series (Summer 2021)